-Ice-cream sandwiches were once the calorific preserve of New Yorkers, but these frozen treats have started making an icy impact on London’s best ice-cream parlours, restaurants and cafes.
-It’s a dessert or sweet treat sent from the heavens, with signature scoops of ice cream wedged between cake, cookies or wafer biscuits.
-While the rest of the capital catches up, here are our favourite frontrunners already serving swoon- (and occasionally spoon-) worthy ice-cream sandwiches.
+Ice-cream sandwiches were once the calorific preserve of New Yorkers, but these frozen treats have made an icy impact on London’s best ice-cream parlours, restaurants and cafes.
+It’s a dessert or sweet treat sent from the heavens, with scoops of ice cream wedged between cake, cookies and the like.
+Here are our favourite swoon- (and occasionally spoon-) worthy ice-cream sandwiches.

 Ice-cream sandwiches in London

-This Tuffnel Park parlour makes its inventive ice creams even more special by wedging them between freshly baked cookies.
-Combinations vary depending on what’s been churned that week, but look out for ‘Francesca’s frisky rhubarb’, ‘Gianina’s gorgeous gingerbread’ or Tufnell Park honey and honeycomb – perhaps sandwiched between oatmeal and raisin cookies.
+This Tufnell Park parlour makes its inventive ice creams even more special by wedging them between freshly baked cookies.
+Combinations depend on what’s been churned that week, but look out for ‘Francesca’s frisky rhubarb’, ‘Gianina’s gorgeous gingerbread’ or Tufnell Park honey and honeycomb – perhaps sandwiched between oatmeal and raisin cookies.
 There’s also a branch in King’s Cross.